The Unlawful Trade

 The Unlawful Trade is a 1914 American silent short drama film directed by Allan Dwan and starring Pauline Bush, William Lloyd, Murdock MacQuarrie, George Cooper, and Lon Chaney.
 Allan Dwan also wrote the screenplay, based on a story by George Cooper.
 The film is now considered lost.

 Plot

 A moonshiner named George Tate is a good-hearted man, even though he is a criminal.
-A half-breed (Chaney) murders George's father and later harasses his sister Amy.
+A half-breed murders George's father and later harasses his sister Amy.
 The half-breed then tells government agents of the location of the moonshiner's hideout in the wilderness, and the authorities attack the place while George, Amy and Amy's lover Neut Haigh happen to be staying there.
 In the heat of the gunfight, George gallantly allows Neut and Amy to escape through a secret trap door in the cabin while he stays behind to fight the officers, a gesture that costs George his life.